-- The facts on child poverty are shocking: According to the Government’s own figures, there were 4 million children living in poverty in the UK in 2014-15, an increase of 200,000 on the previous year.
+- The facts on child poverty are shocking: there were 4.1 million children living in poverty in the UK in 2016-17, an increase of 100,000 on the previous year.
 1 This means 30% of children, or nine pupils in every classroom of 30 pupils, are officially poor.
-The rise in child poverty in the UK has continued for the third year running, with the percentage of children classed as poor at its highest level since the start of the decade.2

-- Most shockingly, work does not provide a guaranteed route out of poverty.
-According to the Children’s Society, 67% of the four million children in poverty have at least one parent in work, up from 66% last year.3
+- Most shockingly, work does not provide a guaranteed route out of poverty: 67% of the 4.1 million children in poverty have at least one parent in work.

-- Research by the End Child Poverty coalition demonstrates that the poorest families in the UK pay higher prices than better-off families for basic necessities.
-A family living in poverty is likely to have to pay nearly £1,700 more than a higher income family for essential household items like a cooker, energy and home insurance.4
+- Research by the End Child Poverty coalition also demonstrates that the poorest families in the UK pay higher prices than better-off families for basic necessities.
+A family living in poverty is likely to have to pay nearly £1,700 more than a higher income family for essential household items like a cooker, energy and home insurance.
+3

 - The roll out of universal credit is likely to compound the problem for families further.
 Half of low paid workers are currently paid weekly but a built-in delay to universal credit requires claimants to wait at least 42 days before receiving a benefit payment.

 - Poverty has a significant impact on the educational experience and attainment of many children growing up in the UK.
-The attainment gap between pupils from disadvantaged backgrounds and others reduced slightly in 2016, as it has in four of the last five years but the gap is only narrowing slowly and the position of disadvantaged pupils in 2016 is almost the same as in 2013.
-6 Moreover, there is a stronger relationship between parental social background and children’s test scores in England than in many other rich countries.7
+Moreover, there is a stronger relationship between parental social background and children’s test scores in England than in many other rich countries.
+5

 - The Government says that raising the achievement of disadvantaged pupils and reducing the attainment gap is a priority.
 However, rather than directing its efforts towards effectively reducing child poverty and mitigating its effects, this Government has instead frequently sought to scapegoat schools and teachers for the “underachievement” of poor pupils.